ZIgSag/Raspberry_pi_pico_calculator/README.md

 *************************************************************************************************************************************
 ## FEATURES

-## FEATURES OF THE CALCULATOR WITHOUT THE EXPANSION MODULE
+## CALCULATOR WITHOUT THE EXPANSION MODULE
 -------------------------------------------------------------------------
 1) All basic arithmetic functions such as addtion, substruction, division, multiplication, square root and power.
 2) Ability to work with demical values.